apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 #### Optional parameters

-* `dc` &mdash; The data center.
+* `dc` --- The data center.
 If the data center you provide is valid, the JSON payload will list machines only in that data center.
 You will receive a 404 if the data center is invalid.
 Example: